Management Statement of Case

 Witnesses may find the experience quite daunting and may even express fear of presenting evidence in front of the employee.
 This situation will require careful handling.
 Staff are expected to fulfil their role as witness and should be encouraged to do so.

-Introduction - role of the Chair of the disciplinary panel
+Introduction - Role of the Chair of the Disciplinary Panel

-The Chair of the disciplinary panel needs to ensure that all parties present are clear on the purpose of the meeting and to confirm that a potential outcome of the hearing could be that disciplinary action may be taken against the employee.
+The Chair of the disciplinary panel needs to ensure that all parties present are clear on the purpose of the hearing and to confirm that a potential outcome of the hearing could be that disciplinary action may be taken against the employee.

 Therefore, the Chair should: